Stories from Naoh’ra Rabntah

 “Not luck,” he said, leaning in just enough for a kiss against her lips.

-“Kissing your way out of dishes now?”
+“Kissing your way out now?”
 Lucy slipped her arms around him and held on.
 “You’re bold.”

 “Bold or strategic?”